Churchill–Bernstein equation: Heat transfer definition

 The Churchill–Bernstein equation is valid for a wide range of Reynolds numbers and Prandtl numbers, as long as the product of the two is greater than or equal to 0.2, as defined above.
 The Churchill–Bernstein equation can be used for any object of cylindrical geometry in which boundary layers develop freely, without constraints imposed by other surfaces.
 Properties of the external free stream fluid are to be evaluated at the film temperature in order to account for the variation of the fluid properties at different temperatures.
-One should not expect much more than 20% accuracy from the above equation due to the wide range of flow conditions that the equation encompasses.
+The correlation is accurate to about 20% due to the wide range of flow conditions that the equation encompasses.
 The Churchill–Bernstein equation is a correlation and cannot be derived from principles of fluid dynamics.
 The equation yields the surface averaged Nusselt number, which is used to determine the average convective heat transfer coefficient.
 Newton's law of cooling (in the form of heat loss per surface area being equal to heat transfer coefficient multiplied by temperature gradient) can then be invoked to determine the heat loss or gain from the object, fluid and/or surface temperatures, and the area of the object, depending on what information is known.